Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Generalized Protrusions and Slice-Decomposition

 \begin{fact} $|S_{\geq 3 }(T)| \leq |L(T)|-1$. \end{fact}

 \begin{fact} $|\mathscr{P}_2(T)| \leq 2 |L(T)|-1$. \end{fact} \begin{proof} Root the tree at an arbitrary node of degree at least $3$.
-If there is no node of degree $3$ or more in $T$ then we know that the $T$ is a path and the assertion follows.
+If there is no node of degree $3$ or more in $T$ then we know that $T$ is a path and the assertion follows.
 Consider $T[S_2]$ which is the disjoint union of paths $P\in \mathscr{P}_2(T)$.
-With every path $P\in \mathscr{P}_2(T)$, we associate the unique child of the last node of this path in $T$.
+With every path $P\in \mathscr{P}_2(T)$, we associate the unique child in $T$ of the last node of this path (furtherest from the root) in $T$.
 Observe that this association is injective and the associated node is either a leaf or a branch node.
 Hence